 Where should you start?
 What’s the process of soliciting internal feedback?
 And how do you manage the feedback once you receive it?

-Exceptional product managers don’t stop at getting feedback from their immediate teams.
-They understand how the entire business works, what the business key performance indicators (KPIs) are, and they constantly ideate on how existing and new features could be improved to help the business meet those goals.
-Read more on how to evaluate if your product roadmap aligns with your business goals here.
+Exceptional product managers don’t stop once they get feedback from their immediate teams.
+They understand how the entire business works, identify business KPIs and constantly ideate on how existing and new features could be improved to help the business meet those goals.

-Products don’t exist in vacuums or silos and therefore product managers cannot create product ideas in a vacuum.
+Products don’t exist in silos.
+As a result, product managers can’t create product ideas in a vacuum.
 You might have a brilliant idea for a feature, but you need the right stakeholders to think it’s brilliant, too.

 Why is this important?
 Many product ideas fall flat because the product vision wasn’t shared with the right people at the right time.

 What problem are you solving for and why?
 Who does it affect?
 What’s its impact to the business?
-These are all questions you should not only be prepared to answer, but should guide your product vision and strategy.
-Stay focused on the high-level conversations over the details.
+These questions should guide your entire product vision and strategy.
+Use them to stay focused on the high-level conversations.